jeffinnes/100-days-of-code/r1-log.md

 ### R1D32
 Creating the base clock in Vue was stageringly easy so I'm glad I planned a little be more into this project.
 For context, the "twist" mentioned in my _planned projects_ list above was to add a color picker that the user could use to select a new base color code (the default being #000000).
 I am also planning on displaying a preview of the days colors based on the color selected.
 While working on the styling today, I found out that the color picker ```<input>``` type is implemented in drastically different ways across browsers.
 So instead of a color picker, I switched it out for 6 buttons of a pre-choosen colors.

+### R1D33
+Devised a method that splits the provided color code (hard coded for now) into it's component parts for color calculation.
+For the calculation itself I needed to figure out how to do base16 math in JS.
+Since I am using 6 pre-defined color codes, I will use A6 as the base color value.
+This will ensure that no segment will end up higher than FF (A6 + 59 = FF).
+I realize it's kinda cheating because now I don't have to deal with situations where the user picks a color that pushes the Hex code out of range but...
+So?

+### R1D34
+Figured out how to pass the color selection from the user input child component up to the parent app component by emitting an event with a value.
+Then I can pass this value back down to the clock child component as a prop.
+Pretty cool stuff!
+I've been thinking about how I would deploy/host this app when it's done and as chance would have it, Digital Ocean launched an App platform (I think today).
+I just had to point it at the repo for the project and it took care of building and hosting the app.
+I just needed to make a DNS entry for it and It's visible to the world.
+Crazy cool timing!